OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

   Should scanner be in "`Long receipt mode`" by default.

 - ### **capturingDuration** (_int_)
-  Time in  of milliseconds before image will be capture when valid receipt have been detected during automatic mode
+  Time in milliseconds before image will be captured when valid receipt have been detected during automatic mode (time to get camera focus)
 - ### **enableAutomaticMode** (_boolean_)
   Should Automatic Mode be enabled for `Regular receipt mode`
 - ### **validateAngle** (_boolean_)